 - Misrepresentation or Complicity.
 Misrepresentation is having another person take a quiz or examination or complete a course.
 Complicity is knowingly helping or attempting to help another to commit an academic integrity violation. - Unauthorized Collaboration.
 Unauthorized collaboration is sharing quiz or examination questions or answers with another student without the instructor's permission.
 Unauthorized collaboration includes copying another student's homework without the instructor's permission or allowing another student to copy one's work.
-It also includes group collaboration on individual assignments without the instructor's permission. - Alteration or Fabrication of Data.
+It also includes group collaboration on individual assignments without the instructor's permission.
+Reproducing, publishing, posting, or otherwise sharing in print or via the web instructor, course, or college materials is also prohibited. - Alteration or Fabrication of Data.
 Alteration or fabrication of data refers to the submission of data not obtained by the student during the course of research or the deceitful alteration of data obtained by the student during the course of research. - Recycling Work.
 Recycling, or self-plagiarism, is the reuse of significant, identical, or nearly identical portions of one's own work (including oral reports) from another course or institution without the instructor's permission.
 Students must seek instructor permission in advance to repurpose previous work.
 Under no circumstances will the college consider a complaint if repurposed work earns a different grade from the original submission. - Other Academic Misconduct.
 Other academic misconduct includes, but is not limited to, stealing quizzes or examinations; altering academic records, including grades; sabotaging the work of another student; distributing materials for the purpose of cheating; altering, forging, or misusing college-related documents; intentionally reporting a false violation of academic integrity; and offering a bribe to any college member in exchange for special consideration or favors.